 ** Indicates rolling admission application process.
 Applicants will be immediately notified of acceptance into this program and be able to complete post-decision materials prior to the term's application deadline.

 Chile is the gateway to Latin America and an ideal study destination.
 Having a territory lined with 4500 kilometers (2794.5 miles) of coastal waters along the Pacific Ocean, home to almost all types of landscapes and climate to be found in the world - from the desert sands to everlasting icebergs, beaches, humid forests, lakes, and steppes.
 Since the return of its democracy in the early 1990s, Chile has become widely recognized for its political, economic, and social stability.
 Chile also boasts rich literary and cultural heritage.
-Chile is one of the most prosperous Latin American countries and the benefits of this prosperity include an excellent educational system and a multitude of distinguished universities.
+Chile is one of the most prosperous Latin American countries and the benefits of this prosperity includes an excellent educational system and a multitude of distinguished universities.
 The Pontificia Universidad Católica de Valparaíso (PUCV) is one of these universities.

 The university is located in the city Valparaíso with a population of 264,000.
 Valparaíso is known as "The Jewel of the Pacific" and has been declared a UNESCO world heritage site based upon its improvised urban design and unique architecture.
 The city is built upon dozens of steep hillsides and it overlooks the Pacific Ocean.
 Founded in 1536, Valparaíso is not only one of Chile's most important port cities; it is also it's third largest city.
 Valparaíso remains a source of inspiration for artists of all types, including the well-known Chilean poet, Pablo Neruda.
 It is also only a two-hour bus ride away from Chile's capital city, Santiago.

-The summer program is aimed at improving student's Spanish language communication skills.
+The Summer program is aimed at improving student's Spanish language communication skills.
 Each student takes two courses dependent upon their Spanish language level.